How to Raise Smart Happy Healthy Kids

 There's been a lot of press recently telling us what's necessary to raise healthy kids.
 The question is whether products marketed for boosting the IQ of babies is a lot of hype or if the educational baby stuff they are selling actually does some good!

-Do you have to spend gobs of money, spring for an organic baby nursery with lots of highly contrasting graphics, and carry a designer baby diaper bag to have healthy, smart kids?
+Do you have to spend gobs of money, spring for an organic baby nursery and spring for designer labels to have healthy, smart kids?

-The advice is for parents to start building a safe and stable environment that results in happy, healthy kids while they are still tiny babies.
+There is nothing wrong with keeping up with the latest styles but according to the latest research indicates that building a safe and stable environment that results in happy, healthy kids from the time they are tiny is much more important.

 It's old news that we need to start early to help kids reach their full potential.
 Wealthy parents have been coerced into throwing billions of dollars at the concept that more gadgets and educational toys will result not only in capable, healthy kids but that they will be rewarded with the ability to create a genius baby if they're lucky!